 15% if your grade for this course will be based on your participation in a wellness tracking program.
 Our goal is to help you establish healthy living now as you experience the learning in this course.
 Compliance or the actual doing of healthy living is a major challenge and we hope we can make this an enjoyable part of the course experience for you.

 The wellness tracking program is to help you formulate and maintain healthy wellness attitudes and behaviors.
-The reason we are having you do this for the entire semester is to help you establish healthy living patterns that you will make a wonderful part of your entire life.
+The reason we are having you do this for four months is to help you establish healthy living patterns that you will make a wonderful part of your entire life.
 This is a major part of helping you develop the awareness that you are in charge of your healthy living.

 In this regard, we are delegating to you the responsibility to award yourself points for your compliance.
 The goal is to earn around 50 points a week.
 For instance, using the following guideline, if you are doing well in all 10 areas you might give yourself 5 points each.
 Or if you have made great improvement in one area, you might give yourself many more points in that area and fewer in other areas.
 Let’s say you were only sleeping 4 hours and now you are sleeping 8!
 You could give yourself 30 points for that and 1-3 in other areas.
 Be flexible and gentle with yourself.
 If you find you earn less points one week and more the next that is fine.
 Your points will most likely vary from week to week as you refine some behaviors and attitudes and adopt new ones.
 The points are not the focus but are just a means to helping you focus on your healthy behaviors and attitudes.